ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Introduction

 \section{Introduction}

 A traditional machine learning system workflow involves a data pipeline, which uses a central server that hosts the trained model to make predictions.
-Thus, all data collected by local devices and sensors are sent back to the central server for model training and making predictions.
+Thus, all data collected by local devices and sensors are sent to the central server for model training and making predictions.
 This data integration technique necessitates users sharing their data with a central server, which is strongly opposed due to a variety of real-world concerns, including data privacy, industrial competition, and complex administrative procedures.

-To address this problem, collaborative learning, also known as federated learning~\cite{yang2019federated}, retains private data locally to train intermediate models.
+To address this problem, federated learning (FL)~\cite{yang2019federated} retains private data locally to train intermediate models.
 The parameters of these locally trained intermediate models are then aggregated into a single, consolidated, and gradually improved global model.
-Model aggregation uses either a trusted central coordinator or secure computation protocols like secure multi-party computation (MPC)~\cite{goldreich1998secure}.
-Depending on how local data are distributed, federated learning systems can be classified into \textit{vertical federated learning} (VFL)~\cite{yang2019federated,hardy2017private} and \textit{horizontal federated learning} (HFL)~\cite{mcmahan2017communication,bonawitz2019towards}.
-Unlike centralized machine learning, federated learning shares only parameters, not sensitive data, thus mitigating privacy leakage concerns.
+Model aggregation uses either a trusted central coordinator or cryptographic techniques such as secure multi-party computation (MPC)~\cite{goldreich1998secure}.
+Unlike centralized machine learning, FL shares parameters rather than sensitive data, hence alleviating privacy leakage.
+Moreover, depending on how local data are distributed, FL systems can be classified into \textit{vertical federated learning} (VFL)~\cite{yang2019federated,hardy2017private} and \textit{horizontal federated learning} (HFL)~\cite{mcmahan2017communication,bonawitz2019towards}.
+In HFL, participants possess different data samples in the same feature space, e.g., Google users jointly use their own local keystroke data to train a global, remote model~\cite{hard2018federated}.
+VFL participants are often companies/institutions owning a subset of the feature space. \F~\ref{fig:motivation} presents a typical vertical federated logistic regression (HeteroLR) scenario~\cite{hardy2017private}.
+In normal usage (the green data), FinTech \ma\ holds a a subset of the features for a group of users, whereas Bank \mb\ holds another subset of the features for the same users. \ma\ and \mb\ jointly predict a user's credit score (high/low) without leaking each participant's local data to the other participants.